exakat/exakat-docs/Reference/Cases.rst

 :ref:`never-called-parameter`, in include/functions_html.inc.php:329.

-$alternate_url is never explicitely passed to bad_request() : this doesn't show in this extract.
+$alternate_url is never explicitly passed to bad_request() : this doesn't show in this extract.
 It could be dropped from this code.

 .. code-block:: php